flawyte/now-express-basic-auth/README.md

-> **This repo is now outdated.
+> **⚠️ This repo is now outdated.
 If you want to add *Basic Authentication* to a Now deployment, check out the link at the bottom.**

 # now-express-basic-auth